rcdosado/dev-log/2018-8-installing-java-spark.md

-I have a few different SSL certificates that use Let's Encrypt.
-These are the details on how to renew the certificates when they expire.
+I have tried API's in java but Java Spark is more intuitive.
+These are the details on how to install java spark on windows

-### Mail server ###
+### local server ###

 * item 1
 * item 2